 I teach European art and architecture of the 15th-18th centuries in the department of Art and Art History.
 I serve as Director of the Program in Medieval and Renaissance Studies, and Co-Director of the Center for Freedom and Western Civilization.
 My research interests include East-Central European art and architecture with an emphasis on the current and historical territories of the Polish-Lithuanian Commonwealth, wooden vernacular architectures in the sub-Carpathian lands, the relationship between architecture and national identity, and the impact of conflict on cultural property and heritage in twentieth- and twenty-first century- Eastern Europe.
 I am also interested in the use of photogrammetry in heritage protection.

-Her book, 'Remarks on Architecture.'
+My book, 'Remarks on Architecture.'
 The Vitruvian Tradition in Enlightenment Poland (Pennsylvania State University Press, 2015) analyzes, translates, and publishes for the first time a late eighteenth-century Polish treatise on architecture by the statesman and co-author of Poland's 3 May 1791 Constitution, Ignacy Potocki.
 It discusses Potocki's views on architecture's potential to improve the nation while also serving as a platform for the critique of national and cultural traditions.
-Her current book project further aims to broaden our understanding of European architectural history through the study of theory and practice along the sub-Carpathian European borderlands.
+My current book project is focused on early modern architectures within the sub-Carpathian borderlands.

 'Remarks on the Politics of Portraiture in Early Modern Poland," In, Anu Allas and BeataHock, eds.
 Globalizing East European Art Histories: Past and Present.
 London: Routledge 2017